hopin-team/module-federation-workshop/README.md

 5- If you click on "Expo" and "Expo 1" in the navigation bar one of the two is not going to load.
 Can you fix that?
 You need to implement router listeners to navigate from `host` to `remote`.

-⚠️ Tip: You can use this [routeChangeStart event](https://nextjs.org/docs/api-reference/next/router#routerevents) to implmement a listener.
+⚠️ Tip: You can use this [routeChangeStart event](https://nextjs.org/docs/api-reference/next/router#routerevents) to implement a listener.
 Pro-tip: don't forget to cleanup listeners with `router.events.off` if you add any listener.

 6- Do you think we should use the rest operator in `nextjs/components/LoadNextMF.jsx` and then spread it in `MountMF` and `mount`?
 Or is it better to explicitly pass each argument as we currently do?
 Which approach is more future-proofed?
 Snippet of the proposed change: